manussekhar/German_Notes/Grammatik/Wechselpräpositionen.md

     - Dative: Das Telefon liegt neben dem Buch.
 (The phone is next to the book.)
 6. **über** (over, above):
     - Accusative: Das Flugzeug fliegt über den Wolken.
 (The airplane is flying over the clouds.) über points to Flugzeug
     - Dative: Die Vögel fliegen über dem Wald.
-(The birds are flying over the forest.)
+(The birds are flying over the forest.) über poi
 7. **unter** (under, below):
     - Accusative: Die Katze versteckt sich unter die Decke.
 (The cat is hiding under the blanket.)
     - Dative: Die Katze liegt unter der Decke.
 (The cat is lying under the blanket.)